-- 2.2 Ensure that all sound-making devices or equipment are fitted with silencers or mufflers, and/or are enclosed, to reduce noise emanating from both onshore and offshore operations. - 2.3 Operate and maintain all mechanical equipment in accordance with their respective manufacturer's specifications.
-Mechanical equipment, vehicles, vessels and helicopters, utilised during exploration works, must be maintained and operated at optimal levels to minimise atmosphere emissions. - 2.4 Combust waste oil at an optimum temperature to minimise atmosphere emissions keeping combustion temperatures between 850°C and 950°C. - 2.5 Monitor exhausts daily for smoke and particulates; in instances of visible smoke, the Unit must be shut down, and the cause(s) investigated and resolved.
-Details of any such investigations must be reported under Condition 13.5 - 2.6 Ensure that the incinerator is operated only by trained personnel, able to implement the guidance provided in the Manufacturer's Operating Manual. - 2.7 Utilise low sulphur diesel or ultra-low sulphur diesel, where possible. - 2.8 In accordance with the International Convention for the Prevention of Pollution from Ships (MARPOL) Annex VI ozone-depleting substances (ODS) shall not be discharged. - 2.9 Submit in the End-of-Well report (using the Agency's Form for Reporting and Record Keeping for Air Emissions), an air quality monitoring report detailing emissions data on air contaminants generated from the Jabillo-1 Well and incinerator.
-Contaminants shall include but not be limited to particulate matter, sulphur dioxide, volatile organic compounds, carbon monoxide and nitrogen dioxide; the total volume of used oil incinerated shall also be included in the report.
+- 2.4 Combust waste oil at an optimum temperature to minimise atmospheric emissions keeping combustion temperatures between 850°C and 950°C. - 2.5 Monitor exhausts daily for smoke and particulates.
+In instances of visible smoke, the Unit must be shut down, and the cause(s) investigated and resolved.
+Details of any such investigations must be reported under Condition 13.6. - 2.6 Operator the incinerator in accordance with the best available control technology (BACT) and the manufacturers' operation manual. - 2.7 Ensure that only trained personnel who are able to implement the guidance provided in the Manufacturer's Operating Manual, operate the incinerator. - 2.8 Prioritise the use of low sulphur diesel or ultra-low sulphur diesel. - 2.9 In accordance with the International Convention for the Prevention of Pollution from Ships (MARPOL) Annex VI, ozone-depleting substances (ODS) shall not be discharged during permitted activities on the vessel. - 2.10 Submit in the End of Well Report (using the Agency's Form for Reporting and Record Keeping for Air Emissions), an air quality monitoring report detailing emissions data on air contaminants generated from the Lancetfish-1 Well and incinerator.
+Contaminants reported on shall include, but not be limited to, particulate matter, sulphur dioxide, volatile organic compounds, ODS, carbon monoxide and nitrogen dioxide.
+The total volume of used oil incinerated shall also be included in the report.